ronei-kunkel/laravel-8-heroku/README.md

 ### To run locally

-1. you need php and composer previously installed ou your machine
+1. you need php and composer previously installed on your machine

 2. run `composer install` to install dependences